Skip to main content

 Summary

-Starting February 1, 2025, A records for new Accepted Domains will be provisioned under mx.microsoft instead of mail.protection.outlook.com to support DNSSEC adoption.
-Update any automation to use the List serviceConfigurationRecords Graph API for MX records by this date to avoid mail flow issues.
+Starting July 1, 2026, A records for new Accepted Domains will use subdomains under mx.microsoft to support DNSSEC.
+Automation relying on mail.protection.outlook.com must update to use the List serviceConfigurationRecords Graph API for MX records.
+DNSSEC benefits apply automatically if enabled.

 Details

-We’re making some changes to DNS provisioning of A records for all new Accepted Domains provisioned after February 1st, 2025 (previously October 1st).
-Between early and late February 2026 (previously early October and late October), we will gradually switch provisioning of all A records for new Accepted Domains into the new subdomains under mx.microsoft.
+We’re making some changes to DNS provisioning of A records for all new Accepted Domains provisioned after July 1st, 2026 (previously February 1st).
+Between early and late July 2026 (previously February), we will gradually switch provisioning of all A records for new Accepted Domains into the new subdomains under mx.microsoft.

 We are doing this to reduce the friction of adopting DNSSEC in the long run.
 DNSSEC is a set of extensions to DNS that provides cryptographic verification of DNS records, preventing DNS spoofing and adversary-in-the-middle attacks to DNS.